Positivity of Mass in Higher Dimensions: Introduction

-where $P^a$ is the ADM 4-momentum of the spacetime \cite{ADM}, $b_0$ is the value of $r=\sqrt{\sum\limits_{i=1}^{D}x_i^2}$ (defined using quasi-Cartesian co-ordinates) at the point where the null geodesics join, and $R_0$ is a positive constant.
+where $P^a$ is the ADM 4-momentum of the spacetime \cite{ADM}, $b$ is the value of $r:=\sqrt{\sum\limits_{i=1}^{D}x_i^2}$ (defined using quasi-Cartesian co-ordinates) at the point where the null geodesics join, and $R$ is a positive constant.

-Suppose $P\cdot k>0$, i.e. the 4-momentum of the spacetime is not future causal.
+Suppose $P\cdot k>0$, i.e. the 4-momentum of the spacetime is not future causal\footnote{We are using the ``mostly plus'' signature (-,+,...,+).}.
 The aim is to show that there must then exist a fastest causal curve from $\Lambda^-$ to $\Lambda^+$ which enters the interior of the spacetime.
-If this is the case then the curve must lie on the boundary of the causal future of some point $p\in\Lambda^-$, denoted $\partial J^+(p)$ which is equal to $\partial I^+(p)$.
-As a result this curve must lie entirely in the boundary of the future null cone from $p$ and hence must be a null geodesic (\cite{Wald} Corollary after Theorem 8.1.2) without conjugate points (\cite{HawkingEllis} Proposition 4.5.12).
+If this is the case then this curve must lie on the boundary of the causal future of some point $p\in\Lambda^-$ and hence must be a null geodesic (\cite{Wald} Corollary after Theorem 8.1.2) without conjugate points (\cite{HawkingEllis} Proposition 4.5.12).

 The construction begins by finding points $p\in\Lambda^-$, $q\in\Lambda^+$ such that there is no causal curve which departs $\Lambda^-$ later than $p$ and arrives at $\Lambda^+$ earlier than $q$.
 These will be the endpoints of the fastest causal curve, $\gamma$, to be constructed.
 Consider a sequence of causal curves, $(\gamma_i)_{i=0}^\infty$, with endpoints on $\Lambda^\pm$ which tend towards $p$ and $q$ and with $\gamma_i$ faster than $\gamma_j$ for $i>j$.
-The curve $\gamma$ is defined to be the ``limit'' of this sequence of causal curves, where we use the fact that, in a globally hyperbolic set, the space of causal curves between two compact sets is compact (\cite{SorkinWoolgar} Theorem 23).
+The curve $\gamma$ is defined to be the limit of this sequence of causal curves, where we use the fact that, in a globally hyperbolic set, the space of causal curves between two compact sets is compact (\cite{SorkinWoolgar} Theorem 23).